 The weaponry, military strategy, and tactics applied by the British armed forces were also evaluated by the pro-Boer Hungarian volunteers, and especially the ways the enemy conducted operations were judged negatively.
 The general perception among the volunteers was that following great and humiliating defeats on the battlefield, the British adopted disgraceful means to turn the luck of the war.
 Bulyovszky found dumdum bullets a "weapon rejected by any civilised nation", and he believed that the British spread fake news about the war all around Europe (Bulyovszky, 1901, pp. 131, 143).
-Szigethy predicted that the Boer with weapons (Szigethy, 1901).
+Szigethy predicted that the conflict could only be settled by the means of diplomacy, as the British could not defeat the Boer with weapons (Szigethy, 1901).